Lionel Messi: 2017–2021: Final years at Barcelona

-Messi would sign a new deal with Barcelona on 25 November 2017, his ninth contract with the club, keeping him with the club through 2021.
-The 2017–18 season saw Messi achieving the domestic double, winning La Liga and the Copa del Rey once again.
-He once again finished the season as the top scorer in La Liga, with 34 goals, which also saw him win his fifth European Golden Shoe award.
-With the departure of former captain Andrés Iniesta in May 2018, Messi was named the team's new captain for the 2018–19 season.
+Messi signed a new deal with Barcelona on 25 November 2017, keeping him with the club through 2021.
+The 2017–18 season saw Barcelona winning La Liga and the Copa del Rey once again.
+Messi again finished the season as the top scorer in La Liga, with 34 goals, and won his fifth European Golden Shoe award.
+With the departure of captain Andrés Iniesta in May 2018, Messi was named the team's new captain for the 2018–19 season.
 He lifted his first trophy as Barcelona's captain, the Supercopa de España, following a 2–1 victory over Sevilla.
-He helped Barcelona clinch the La Liga title, his tenth but first as captain.
-With 36 goals in 34 appearances that season, he won his sixth league Golden Boot trophy, equalling Zarra as the player with the most top-scorer awards in La Liga.
-He also captured his sixth Golden Shoe award, and a record third consecutive award since the 2016–17 season.
+He also helped Barcelona clinch the La Liga title.
+With 36 goals in 34 appearances that season, Messi won his sixth La Liga Golden Shoe trophy.
+He also captured his sixth European Golden Shoe award, setting a record for winning the award three seasons in a row.

-Messi would win his sixth Ballon d'Or, but the subsequent 2019–20 season saw Barcelona go trophyless for the first time since 2007–08.
-Following a disappointing season, Barcelona announced that Messi sent the club "a document expressing his desire to leave", but Messi ultimately decided to fulfill the final year of his contract.
-The 2020–21 season saw Messi surpass Xavi's record to reach a club record of 768 appearances.
-He would lead the club to victory in the 2021 Copa del Rey final.
+Messi won his sixth Ballon d'Or, but the subsequent 2019–20 season saw Barcelona go trophyless for the first time since 2007–08.
+Following a disappointing season, Messi expressed to the club his desire to leave, but ultimately decided to fulfill the final year of his contract.
+In 2021, he led Barcelona to victory in the Copa del Rey.
 His last two seasons with Barcelona saw him lead La Liga in goal scoring, giving him a record-breaking total of eight Pichichi trophies.
+With 30 goals in the 2020–21 La Liga campaign and a triumph with Argentina at the 2021 Copa América, where he was jointly named Best Player and won the Golden Boot, Messi was awarded the 2021 Ballon d'Or.

-Messi became a free agent after his contract expired, with negotiations on a new deal complicated due to Barcelona's financial issues.
-Barcelona would eventually announce that Messi would not be staying at the club, citing financial and structural obstacles posed by La Liga regulations as a reason for Messi's departure.
-In a tearful press conference held at the Camp Nou, Messi confirmed that he would be leaving Barcelona.
+Although Messi became a free agent after his contract expired, he expressed his intention to stay with Barcelona, even though the club was facing significant financial challenges due in part to the COVID-19 pandemic.
+Following initial progress in contract negotiations, Messi intended to sign a new contract with a 50% salary cut, but Barcelona announced that they could not re-sign him, citing financial constraints and structural obstacles posed by La Liga regulations.
+On 8 August 2021, Messi held a tearful press conference at Camp Nou, confirming that he would leave the club.